 About This Drug

-Pertuzumab is a drug used to treat cancer.
+Pertuzumab is used to treat cancer.
 It is given in the vein (IV).

 Possible Side Effects